Urbex FAQs

 Water and snacks

-It can get hot in abandoned locations once the air conditioning is no longer turned on.
-Bring water and snacks to stay hydrated and to keep the hunger pains away.
+It can get hot in abandoned locations once the air conditioning is off.
+Bring water and snacks to stay hydrated and keep hunger at bay.

 Surface and baby wipes

-It is inevitable your equipment and hands will get dirty when urban exploring.
-Pack these to clean your gear and yourself when at an urbex location.
+It’s inevitable your equipment and hands will get dirty.
+Pack wipes to clean your gear and yourself when exploring.

 What equipment should you NOT bring?

-When going out to urbex locations please remember to ensure you have not packed any of the following:
+When going out to urbex locations, please ensure you have not packed any of the following:

 What is the “Urbex Code”?